Remarks on hypoelliptic equations: Introduction

-is both $\mathcal C^\infty$ and $L^1-$hypoelliptic.\\
+is both $\mathcal C^\infty$ and $L^1-$hypoelliptic.

 {\bf{Aknowledgements: }} Both authors are grateful to the Institut Universitaire de France for the ideal research conditions offered by their memberships.
 The first author was also partially supported by the French ANR project SingFlows ANR-18-CE40-0027, while the second author was also partially supported by French ANR project ISDEEC ANR-16-CE40-0013.
 The authors would like to thank the anonymous referee of \cite{BBWFL1} for pointing out the fact that the $L^1$-hypoelliptic framework is a challenging question in the field.
+We are also grateful to a referee of the present paper for drawing our attention to the reference \cite{NS}, giving an improvement in Theorem~\ref{th}.